 New Faculty Member Wins Bancroft Dissertation Prize

-Ansley Erickson, newly arrived at TC this fall as Assistant Professor of History and Education, has received the prestigious Bancroft Dissertation Award, given by Columbia University’s Graduate School of Arts and Sciences for outstanding Columbia dissertations in American History (including biography), diplomacy, or international affairs.
-The award carries a publication subsidy of $7,500, transferable to a press of the winner’s choice.
+Ansley Erickson has received the prestigious Bancroft Dissertation Award, given by Columbia University's Graduate School of Arts and Sciences for outstanding Columbia dissertations in American History (including biography), diplomacy, or international affairs for outstanding Columbia dissertations in American History (including biography), diplomacy, or international affairs.

 Erickson’s dissertation, “Schooling the Metropolis: Educational Inequality Made and Remade, Nashville, TN, 1945-1985,” argues that the pursuit of economic growth fostered educational inequality in Nashville even as the district achieved relative statistical success at desegregation.
 By studying desegregation as part of urban history, linking it to changes in the city’s economy and geography, Erickson brings new insight to familiar stories of desegregation’s accomplishments and limitations.